 One of the ways to introduce this improvement is to invest substantially more in the customisation and personalisation of these ads.
 39% of users agree that this is the main problem with ads.
 Squeezing TV ads on mobile is not an effective method, and 30% of survey takers are strongly against it.

 M-commerce has become much more than another branch of ecommerce.
-The industry is developing at the speed of lightning-which is visible both in the growing demand and supply form numerous online mobile retailers.
+The industry is developing at the speed of lightning-which is visible both in the growing demand and supply for numerous online mobile retailers.

 Also, ecommerce and m-commerce constantly overlap.
-A shopper that buys from a desktop today is quite likely to place a mobile order tomorrow.
+A shopper who buys from a desktop today is likely to place a mobile order tomorrow.
 Therefore, maintaining a presence across channels is vital for any business that calls itself modern.

-Finally, for mobile commerce, 2020 was the year that changed everything.
-The channel marked the fastest growth of all.
-The number of mobile searches, mobile users and money spent via mobile devices is still impressive in 2021.
+Finally, for m-commerce, 2021 was an impressive year.
+The number of mobile searches, mobile users and money spent via mobile devices grew significantly.
 So while desktop shopping isn’t going anywhere, the future of commerce is mobile.

 Why is mobile commerce important?